boschresearch/torchphysics/src/torchphysics/wrapper/TPModulusWrapper.rst

 Installation
 ============
-The wrapper module requires a working installation of TorchPhysics and Modulus Symbolic (Sym), which is a framework providing pythonic APIs, algorithms and utilities to be used with Modulus core to physics inform model training as well as higher level abstraction for domain experts.
+The wrapper module requires a working installation of TorchPhysics and Modulus Symbolic (Sym), which is a framework providing algorithms and utilities to be used with Modulus core for physics informed model training.

 The installation of Modulus Sym is documented here: `NVIDIA Modulus Github Repository`_

-We recommend to create a new conda environment and to first install NVIDIA Modulus with the following commands:
+We recommend to create a new conda environment and to first install NVIDIA Modulus with the following command:

 .. code-block:: python